valladao/cv/README.md

 **Shopify Web Developer | Decathlon USA**
 _Jun 2021 – Current_

 Delicately working for the world's largest sporting goods retailer's (Decathlon), USA operations.
-As the primary web developer for Shopify e-commerce operations, responsibilities spanned both the legacy Shopify Liquid Theme and the development of new storefronts using Shopify Online Store 2.0 and Hydrogen (Remix framework).
+As the primary web developer for Shopify e-commerce operations, responsibilities spanned both the legacy Shopify Liquid Theme and the development of new storefronts using Shopify Online Store 2.0 and Hydrogen.
 My key contributions include:

 - Implement new sites for [Decathlon](https://www.decathlon.com/) and [Van Rysel Cycling](https://www.vanryselus.com/).
 - Deploying multiple site redesigns, features and sections for these stores.